Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around credit quality, it can genuinely reprice JPMorgan.
+If a headline materially changes expectations around credit quality improves, it can genuinely reprice JPMorgan.

-If a headline materially changes expectations around capital markets activity, it can genuinely reprice JPMorgan.
+If a headline materially changes expectations around strong capital markets, it can genuinely reprice JPMorgan.

-If a headline materially changes expectations around banking sentiment, it can genuinely reprice JPMorgan.
+If a headline materially changes expectations around net interest income rises, it can genuinely reprice JPMorgan.

 Headlines that are often noise